How to Clean Mold in Window AC Unit

 - Next, go back to your air conditioner unit and unscrew the metal cover located behind the front body grill and lift it directly upwards.

 - In your bucket, mix a solution of ½ cup bleach, 1 tablespoon mild dish soap, and 3 gallons hot water.
+Be very cautious to avoid inhaling the bleach, getting it on your skin or clothing or in your eyes.

 - Let the unit, filter, grille, and metal cover dry completely.